 MasterChef definitely altered my cooking style.
 I learned so many new techniques during my time there and was inspired in so many ways.
 I definitely plan on sticking to my roots, but adding in all of the knowledge I gained.

 Interested in getting some other “MasterChef” coverage, including further exit interviews?
 Then be sure to head over here, or sign up over at this link to score some other TV news on everything we cover, sent right over to you via our official CarterMatt Newsletter.
 (Photo: Fox.)Love TV?
-Subscribe to our YouTube for video updates!
+Be sure to like CarterMatt on Facebook for more updates!